foobtech/Magnetism-Package-Repo/README.md

-This is where packages for Magnetism Linux are stored. they are of .tar.gz files.
+This is where packages for Magnetism Linux are stored. they are of .tar.gz and .tar.bz2 files.

+We have very little packages right now, so adding some more is appreciated!